jeremycole/mysql_binlog/README.md

 # Status #

-Not all event types are currently supported.
+All event types can be read, but may not be parsed, as not all event types are currently fully supported.
 Over time this will improve.
-The current status of event support is:
+The current status of event support is documented below.

 ## Event Types ##